Card-Forge/forge/README.txt

 Forge now includes most of the new Theros cards.
 It may take a few days before these new card pictures become available for downloading via the "Download LQ Card Pictures" button.
 The LQ set pictures tend to take a few more weeks to process before they become available for downloading via the "Download LQ Set Pictures" button.
 Please be patient.

+- Forge freezing during a match bug -
+A number of people have reported this bug and we now feel that it may have been fixed in this version.
+Please play test this version and let us know.

+- Skinned titlebar for main window -
+Titlebar is now skinned instead of displaying using standard OS window titlebar Maximizing window now displays full-screen
+Can use Layout > View > Titlebar (F11) to toggle visibility of titlebar (will also open full-screen if hiding titlebar)

 Our Lawyers Made Us Do This:
 ----------------------------